-This article was originally published on the SCS website on August 8, 2015; it has been reformatted and edited to adhere to current blog conventions.
-All links are active, however, some infromation such as pricing may have changed.
+This article was originally published in Amphora 12.1.
+It has been edited slightly to adhere to current SCS blog conventions.
+All links are active, however, some information such as pricing may have changed.

 As the tools and methods for creating 3D models of sites and objects become less expensive, archaeologists are increasingly putting them to good use in the field.
 This article focuses on my collaborative work to scan objects found at the site of Kenchreai in Greece and now stored nearby in the Isthmia Museum.
 It does cover practical issues and one goal of writing this piece is to encourage others to explore the creation of 3D content.
 Accordingly, I stress that 3D tools are becoming easier to use, not just less expensive.
 And it will be as important to think about what to do with these models after they are made.
 Permanent access to 3D models is a goal and initial steps towards that are described below.
 Likewise, rich linking of information about scanned objects to descriptions of their original archaeological findspot will further encourage contextualized studies of Greek and Roman material culture.